material-components/material-components-android/docs/theming/Motion.md

 **AndroidX (preferred)**

 *   Available in the `com.google.android.material.transition` package
-*   Supports API Level 14+
-*   Supports Fragments and Views, but not Activities or Windows
+*   Supports Fragments and Views but not Activities or Windows
 *   Contains backported bug fixes and consistent behavior across API Levels

 **Platform**

 *   Available in the `com.google.android.material.transition.platform` package
-*   Supports API Level 21+
-*   Supports Fragments, Views, Activities, and Windows
+*   Supports Activities, Windows, Fragments, and Views.
 *   Bug fixes not backported and may have different behavior across API Levels

 ### Motion resources